 With the buzz that cloud kitchens have generated within the food and beverage industry, everyone seems curious about this new phenomenon.
-People wanting to open a restaurant are are naturally asking themselves the question- dine-in facility or cloud kitchen.
+People wanting to open a restaurant are are naturally asking themselves the question- what is a cloud kitchen.

 But first, let’s learn more about the concept of cloud kitchen and how it is different from the ubiquitous dine-in restaurant, along with the basic difference between their business models.
 A cloud kitchen or virtual kitchen serves as a delivery-only kitchen.
 They thrive on online ordering through different food delivery websites and don’t have a physical dining-in facility.

 Unlike cloud kitchens, dine-in restaurants are traditional brick and mortar outlets which have their own distinct branding.
 For example, an upscale Mexican restaurant might exclusively offer authentic Mexican fare which would reflect in its ambience, service and decor.